jsoria21/jsoria21/README.md

 ### what about me

-Soy ingeniero sistemas y analista web
+Soy ingeniero de sistemas y analista web

 ### what do i do for fun ?

-Leer libros de literatura, escuchar rock, jugar futbol
+Leer libros de literatura, escuchar rock